Translations ¶

 Where:

-• layouts is used to translate print layout names.
-Note that if you want to translate the name of a (print layout templates)[Printing.md#layout-templates], the layout_name may need to include the path portion of the layout (i.e. <subdir>/<layout_name>).
+layertreeis used to translated layer/group names.
+Most layer names can be translated via.tsfiles, but for instance group names of embedded projects are currently not handled by QGIS.layoutsis used to translate print layout names.
+Note that if you want to translate the name of a (print layout templates)[Printing.md#layout-templates], thelayout_namemay need to include the path portion of the layout (i.e.<subdir>/<layout_name>).themeis used to translate the theme title (and possibly other strings in the future)

 Finally, run the ConfigGenerator to include the translated theme names in the themes configuration.

-Localized viewer asssets
+Localized viewer asssets¶

 The qwc-map-viewer supports returning localized viewer assets if the lang=<lang>-<COUNTRY> query parameter is added to the asset URL, i.e.